-It seems that the adage “an apple a day keeps the doctor away” may have more truth to it than we realize.
+It seems that the adage “an apple a day keeps the doctor away” may have some truth to it, because apples are a very healthy choice if you are trying to lose weight.
 In addition to being a nutrient-dense fresh fruit that can help regulate blood sugar, apples may also reduce the risk of heart disease, help prevent cognitive decline, and could also help prevent certain cancers.
-Apples may even help promote weight loss.

 What is it about the apple that makes it an ideal addition to a successful weight loss program?

 - Apples are filling.
 The fact that they take a long time to eat gives the body a chance to communicate to the brain that it feels satisfied, resulting in fewer calories consumed than if you were to snack on nutrient-poor foods such as potato chips or pretzels.

 - Apples have a low calorie density.
 Apples are approximately 85% water, and although water contains zero calories, it helps create a feeling of fullness.
 In a study comparing the consumption of oat cookies to the consumption of apples, participants who ate three apples a day for 10 weeks lost more weight than participants who ate oat cookies, even though the cookies and the fruit contained the same amount of fiber and total calories.
 This demonstrates that the source of your calories — not just the amount you eat — is an important consideration for weight loss.

 - Apples are high in fiber.
 One medium apple offers approximately four grams of fiber.
 Four grams is 16% of the recommended daily intake for women and 11% of the recommended daily intake of fiber for men.
 Studies suggest that high fiber intake results in lower body weight.
 The slow process of digesting fiber keeps the body feeling full longer and decreases the total number of calories consumed throughout the day.